mmgreiner/auth-azure-app/README.md

 Go to <http://localhost:3000>, and you should see a "Sign in with Entra ID" link.
 Click the link, and after authentication via Entra ID, you should be redirected back to the home page and see your name (if authenticated).

+*Note*: <http://127.0.0.1:3000> will not work, since the Azure / Entra redirection URI does not include this.

 ### Additional Configuration (Optional)

 1. **Handle Authentication Failures**: You can define an `omniauth_failure` method in your `SessionsController` to handle errors: